Use RSS and Kindle to Read News

 Use Calibre to Send RSS Feeds to Kindle

 Kindle doesn’t have any RSS reader.
 So once we have the RSS sources ready, we need to import them.
 There were a lot of platforms to do that, but most of them are not reliable anymore.
 Luckily, we have an even better option now: Calibre.
-It’s a very powerful e-book management software.
+It’s very powerful e-book management software.
 Most importantly, it’s free and open source.
 So you don’t need to give any information to anyone else.

 The feature is available at “Fetch News” in Calibre’s menu.
-It turns the RSS sources into an e-book and send it to an Email address (Most E-readers, including Kindle, allow you to transfer books by sending an Email).
+It turns the RSS sources into an e-book and sends it to an Email address (Most E-readers, including Kindle, allow you to transfer books by sending an Email).
 It has many pre-defined sources but you can also add custom RSS sources.
 You can do it manually or import an OPML file.
 It can be configured to send the e-book daily or on specific days in a week.
 The only downside is you need to leave it running in the background.
 But since it doesn’t collect your data secretly, it barely uses any resource in the background.

 Use Kindle (Or Other E-Readers) Instead of Phone or Computer